shawnbro/blog_posts/ajax_post_requests_in_rails.md

 # Ajax Post Requests in Rails

-### ** Making asynchronous Javascript get & post requests is easy with jQuery...
-Here's a 4 step guide to making posts without reloading the page (assuming your models/views/controllers are already set up). **
+### *Completing asynchronous Javascript CRUD actions is easy with jQuery...
+Here's a 4 step guide to making posts without reloading the page (assuming your models/views/controllers are already set up).*
 <br>

 1. Add a Javascript event listener to the form's submit action and prevent the form's default behavior (an HTTP post request) upon submission:  (the following is a user sign up route implemented using Ajax, ".new_user" is the class of the form element.)